5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 </details>

 ## Notes
-- Alternatively to adding the Kernel patches, you could use `RestrictEvents.kext` combined with `revpatch=sbvmm` boot-arg instead which does the same thing.
-You still need the Booter patches to bypass the board-id check, though.
-- After upgrading macOS 11.3+, you probably need to re-install drivers which have been removed from macOS to get graphics acceleration working.
+After upgrading macOS 11.3+, you probably need to re-install drivers which have been removed from macOS to get graphics acceleration working.
 For this you can either use the [OpenCore Patcher GUI App](https://github.com/dortania/OpenCore-Legacy-Patcher/releases) (recommended) or Chris1111's Patchers for [Intel HD 4000](https://github.com/chris1111/Geforce-Kepler-patcher) or [Nvidia Kepler Cards](https://github.com/chris1111/Geforce-Kepler-patcher).

 ## Credits
 - [**VMM Usage Notes**](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/543#issuecomment-953441283)